tuanchauict/iamtuna.org/docs/_posts/2024/2024-12-22-command-pattern.md

 draft: false
 ---

-Most developers are familiar with writing code that runs right away - you call a function and it does something immediately.
-But sometimes, we need a more flexible way to handle actions in our programs.
-This is where the Command pattern comes in.
+Most of us are familiar with writing code that runs right away - call a function and get the result  immediately.
+However, sometimes, we need a more flexible way to handle actions and enforce some use-cases around the action, this is where the Command pattern comes in.

-While it's one of the most widely used design patterns in software, many developers overlook it because it works differently than what they're used to.
-Instead of the usual direct approach of "do this now," the Command pattern introduces a way to package actions into objects that can be used later, modified, or even undone.
+While this pattern is one of the most widely used design patterns in software, we usually overlook it because it works differently than what they’re used to.
+Instead of the usual direct approach of “do this now,” the Command pattern introduces a way to package actions into objects that can be used later, modified, or even undone.

 ## What is the Command pattern?